AWS-South-Wales-User-Group/qldb-access-control-demo/shell-demo/README.md

 > SELECT * FROM history(Person) WHERE metadata.id = '<id>'
 ```

+## Bonus Task

+As a bonus task, look to lock down permission to a specific table in a ledger.
+To do this, you need to include the table ID in the policy.
+For more information on how to do this, go to the [readme](../table-demo) in the table-demo folder.

 ## Tidying up resources

 To remove all resources, you will need to assume the role of a user with relevant permissions to interact with QLDB and CloudFormation.
 After that, you can remove the deletion protection for the given ledger and remove the stack.